 Also, speak with your doctor about breast cancer risk factors when taking or considering oral contraceptives or hormone replacement therapy.

-Medicines — such as raloxifene, tamoxifen, and aromatase inhibitors — may help reduce breast cancer risk.
+Some medicines, such as raloxifene, tamoxifen, and aromatase inhibitors, may help reduce breast cancer risk.

 Options for early detection include:

 In a double mastectomy, a surgeon will remove both breasts.
-It’s usually done to avoid the risk of cancer in a high-risk person or to treat late-stage cancer when other treatments are no longer an option.
+It’s usually done to avoid the risk of cancer in someone with a high risk or to treat cancer when other treatments are not an option.

 If a double mastectomy is the best option for you or your loved one, it’s important to be prepared by understanding how to get ready for the procedure and what to do after the surgery for an easier recovery.
 Getting support from family, friends, and breast cancer support networks can also help.